Budget adviser, Kaitohutohu tahua pūtea

 - to complete a relevant training course

-- a relevant tertiary qualification in finance, accounting, business administration or similar area
+- a relevant tertiary qualification in banking and finance, accounting, business and management or similar area

 If you’re in school